One Of Hawaii's Top Auto Accident

 The next thing to keep in mind is that the general public is not in favor of injury lawsuits.
-For decades the media has tried convinced the public that people who claim they have been injured in car accidents are probably just faking it.
+For decades the media has tried to convince the public that people who claim they have been injured in car accidents are probably just faking it.
 For years, there have been jokes about the lady who sued McDonald’s because she was burned by their hot coffee.
 There are countless movies and television shows which poke fun at people who are faking injuries to get money.
-There are constant media reports pointing out people who intentionally fall in stores or stop their car quickly in order to cause an accident and fake an injury.
+Constant media reports are pointing out people who intentionally fall in stores or stop their cars quickly in order to cause an accident and fake an injury.

 Another potential problem with juries in Hawaii is that many people serving on juries are losing money by being there because they aren’t able to go to work.
-Yes, there are some employers that allow their employees to serve on juries and not lose pay.
-Unfortunately, there are many self- employed people who own their own businesses who are losing a lot of money by serving on a jury.
+Yes, some employers allow their employees to serve on juries and not lose pay.
+Unfortunately, there are many self-employed people who own their own businesses and are losing a lot of money by serving on a jury.
 Juries do receive a very small stipend, but it is nothing compared to how much they are losing by not being able to work.
 Because many jurors are not happy due to losing income, they aren’t usually in the mood to award large jury awards.

-Medical liens from Medicaid, Medicare, and Tricare are also considered to be super liens because federal law requires that they are paid.
+Medical liens from Medicaid, Medicare, and Tricare are also considered super liens because federal law requires that they are paid.

 Each of these different health insurance companies and government agencies has different processes and procedures for requesting reductions and paying back liens.